 Foster a a shelter cat

-One By One has a limited amount of shelter space for our needy felines.
-It is with the help of foster homes that we can provide temporary care for more cats until they are adopted.
+One By One has limited space, only with the help of foster homes are we able to provide temporary care for our needy feline friends.

 Providing a temporary home until a permanent home is found.
 We only have enough room in our shelter for about 50 cats.
 Fostering enables us to help more cats and kittens by placing them in a loving, temporary home until they are adopted.